Dishonesty, Fraud, And Deceit ~ Texas Board of Nursing (BON)

 Nurses who practice in Texas have to “possess good professional character,” according to the Texas Board of Nursing (BON).

-If you’ve done something – or been accused of something – that could be viewed as “dishonesty,” “fraud,” or “deceit,” your ability to practice nursing could be impacted.
+If you have done something – or been accused of something – that could be viewed as “dishonesty,” “fraud,” or “deceit,” your ability to practice nursing could be impacted.

 Examples of dishonesty, fraud, and deceit that could cause you to receive disciplinary action from the nursing board in Texas include: